-Jaguar has a rich heritage of creating some of the most evocative sports cars in history, using a mix of performance and elegance; not to mention having created what is perhaps one of the most beautiful cars ever produced - the Jaguar E-Type.
+Jaguar and SVOJaguar has a rich heritage of creating some of the most evocative sports cars in history, using a mix of performance and elegance; not to mention having created what is perhaps one of the most beautiful cars ever produced - the Jaguar E-Type.

 With the birth of the Jaguar F-Type in more recent times, and not forgetting the stunning Jaguar F-Pace SUV, Jaguar have certainly not lost their ability to create spectacular looking vehicles.
 However, with the ever-growing demand from enthusiasts lusting after even more performance, more exclusivity and more hardcore Jaguar models, Jaguar decided to create SVO.